5dlabs/agent-docs/docs/.taskmaster/docs/task-6/acceptance-criteria.md

 1. Push branch to GitHub (build triggers)
 2. CI builds container and runs clippy/tests
 3. Deploy via Helm to Kubernetes
-4. Real-world testing with a compliant MCP client (verify streams, headers, errors)
+4. Real-world testing with a compliant MCP client (verify streams, headers, errors)### NFR-0: Code Quality and Automation
+- [ ] After adding any new function, run `cargo clippy --all-targets --all-features -- -D warnings -W clippy::pedantic` and fix all warnings before continuing
+- [ ] Prior to submission, ensure `cargo fmt --all -- --check`, `cargo clippy --all-targets --all-features -- -D warnings -W clippy::pedantic`, and `cargo test --all-features` all pass locally
+- [ ] All changes pushed to a feature branch; GitHub Actions must complete successfully (including deployment) before opening a PR
+- [ ] PR creation is gated on a green CI pipeline and successful deployment of the server artifact